-- (ii) Ensure the honesty and integrity of any gaming activity offered; - (iii) Ensure that rules of conduct for employees and patrons are provided and that regulation of alcoholic beverages, food handling, entertainment, and other matters as the Gaming Commission, in its sole discretion shall determine, are provided; and - (iv) Ensure compliance with tribal ordinances and other applicable laws or regulations and the requirements of any tribal-state compact to which the Tribe is a party.
+(ii) Ensure the honesty and integrity of any gaming activity

+(iii) Ensure that rules of conduct for employees and patrons are provided and that regulation of alcoholic beverages, food handling, entertainment, and other matters as the Gaming Commission, in it's sole discretion, shall determine are provided; and

+(iv) Ensure compliance with Tribal ordinances and other applicable laws or regulations and the requirements of any tribal-state compact to which the Tribe is a party.

 (8) Renewal License.
 All applicants for renewal of a license must submit updated information as requested on the appropriate Class A, Class B, or Class C license renewal application form.
 Applicants for a renewal license will not be required to re-submit historical data already available to the Gaming Commission.
 With the exception of Class C licenses, or as specifically provided in these regulations, all licenses shall be effective for one (1) year from the date of issuance, unless revoked or suspended prior to expiration.
 A licensed employee or entity that has applied for renewal of their license in a timely manner may continue to be employed or provide goods or services under an expired license until the Gaming Commission takes action to grant or deny the license or until the license is revoked or suspended.

 (9) Temporary or Conditional License.
 Any person or entity applying for a license under these regulations may, at the sole discretion of the Gaming Commission, be granted a temporary or conditional license in lieu of a regular license, pending completion of a full and complete investigation and review of the application, or in order to address specific areas of concern.
-The expiration date and any applicable conditions to be satisfied prior to issuance of the regular license will be stated on the temporary or conditional license.
+The expiration date and any applicable conditional license.
+The Gaming Commission will be stated on the temporary or conditional license.
 The Gaming Commission will not authorize the continuation of employment of any person as a key employee or primary management official for more than ninety (90) days, unless that person or entity holds a valid license (issued under the criteria for Class A licenses), issued by the Gaming Commission.